xlwings/xlwings/docs/addin.rst

 * ``RunPython: Use UDF Server``:  Uses the same COM Server for RunPython as for UDFs.
 This will be faster, as the interpreter doesn't shut down after each call.
 * ``Restart UDF Server``: This shuts down the UDF Server/Python interpreter.
 It'll be restarted upon the next function call.
+* ``Use Anaconda``: Check this if you are using a named Anaconda environment. see :ref:`anaconda`.
+* ``Activate File``: This is the directory of the activate.bat file within the condabin of your Anaconda.
+* ``Environment Name``: The name of the Anaconda environment you want to activate.

 .. _config_file: